eoyebami/eoyebami.github.io/languages/python/2025-06-22-python-classes-and-objects.md

   ```

 * NOTE: `classes` cannot be empty, but if you must create an empty class, use the `pass` statement
-  - Usually a class must contain at least 2 methods
+  - A class SHOULD contain at least 2 methods

   ```python
   class Person: